 East Germany’s border guards were on high alert, but even they did not know why.
 Early the next morning, West Berlin was closed off.
 On August 13th, 1961, 58 years ago, the Iron Curtain literally popped up.
 It was the implementation of a plan the existence of which Ulbricht had denied shortly before, on June 15th.

 Moscow, ruled by dictator Nikita Sergeyevich Khrushchev, wanted all of Berlin for the GDR.
-President John Fitzgerald Kennedy made unmistakably clear they would not get West Berlin.
+But President John Fitzgerald Kennedy made unmistakably clear they would not get West Berlin.

 Escalation at the Checkpoints